drukmano/quent/README.md

 ### Custom Arguments
-You may provide `args` or `kwargs` to a chain item - by doing so, Quent assumes that the item is a callable and will evaluate it with the provided arguments, instead of evaluating it with the current chain value.
+You may provide `args` or `kwargs` to a chain item - by doing so, Quent assumes that the item is a callable and will evaluate it with the provided arguments, instead of evaluating it with the current value.
 ```python
 Chain(fetch_data, id).then(fetch_data, another_id, password=password).run()
 ```